 Private-pay retirement communities are typically subject to regulation by provincial and local health and social services agencies, and other regulatory bodies, although such regulations are less extensive and prescriptive than those governing LTC homes.
-The Company's seven Ontario retirement communities are licensed by the RHRA under the Retirement Homes Act; and its four Saskatchewan retirement communities are licensed by the Saskatchewan Ministry of Health, under the PCA.
+In most provinces, a license must be obtained from the applicable provincial ministry in order to operate retirement communities.
+The issuance of licenses for retirement communities is less restrictive than in respect of LTC homes as the funding for these services is generally private pay.
+The Company's seven Ontario retirement communities are licensed by the RHRA under the RHA; and its four Saskatchewan retirement communities are licensed by the Saskatchewan Ministry of Health, under the PCA.
+As discussed under "General Development of the Business - Acquisitions and Dispositions - Sale of Retirement Living Portfolio", the Company is in the process of selling its 11 retirement communities.